jrosa770/cisco_ios-no_role/README.md

 #### Workaround for the `ios_command` no template limitation

 The IOS module for `ios_config` and `ios_template` have built in provisions for IOS configurations produced via templates.
 On the other hand `ios_command` module does not contain any provisions for templates only single or multiple commands under the `commands:` instruction.
 This is due to that `ios_command` is not really intended to be used for configurations changes so in reality is not needed.
-In this case the intention is for `ios_command` use a dynamic input rather than static so this workaround comes very handy in this case in particular.
-In the case of this playbook it assists with creatin a file to issue two or more commands based on another file containing other variables.

 Example: